 We agree that gTLD strings that are purposely designed for a limited purpose must codify that limitation in their application and contract, and that ICANN should require adherence to such restrictions, especially if such restrictions are the justification for lowered fees in the COI.
 The BC submits that TLDs with one business model should not be forced to subsidize other TLDs with different business models.

 We acknowledge that the Guidebook COI proposal is less efficient than the pooled risk approach used in insurance models, since it requires each registry to fund 100% of its operations in case of failure.
 With that said, it is not clear to the BC that the insurance model is appropriate without greater understanding.
+And the BC believes that ICANN should not assume insurance underwriting risk for registry failures.

-The Guidebook COI does provide more registrant protection than the registries’ COF proposal, and any proposed changes to the Guidebook COI should go through a rigorous community review process.
+The Guidebook COI provides more registrant protection than the registries’ COF proposal, and any proposed changes to the Guidebook COI should go through a rigorous community review process.

 The BC proposes that once the registry is operating, there should be a mechanism for ICANN to increase or decrease the required COI amount if a registry’s operating experience is significantly different from projections included in the application.